 Have extra capital available for extra unexpected costs:

-Even once you have calculated the amount of money which your business will cost to get up and running, it’s a great idea to allocate extra funds which you can keep in an emergency account, incase you’re faced with unexpected costs.
-For example, if your supplier of your products increases their costs, running your business may cost more than you had budgeted for.
+Even once you have calculated the amount of money which your business will cost to get up and running, it’s a great idea to allocate extra funds which you can keep in an emergency account, in case you’re faced with unexpected costs.
+For example, if the supplier of your products increases their costs, running your business may cost more than you had budgeted for.
 Or you may find that the property that you purchased for your business has structural issues that you need to fix fast.
+Take a look at these vc pitch deck examples if you need ideas on how to raise extra capital to keep your business afloat in hard times.

 Talk to a business mentor: